gnoppix/wiki-pages/src/content/docs/features/add.md

 This feature is a direct reflection of our core principles.
 It is a testament to our belief that privacy and anonymity are not add-ons but essential components of a modern, open-source operating system.
 At Gnoppix, we are not just providing tools; we are taking a stand for a better, more ethical internet.

 This is the next step in our journey to empower you with the freedom and control you deserve.
-We invite you to experience the internet as it was meant to be—a place of information, free from the constant noise of the digital marketplace.
+We invite you to experience the internet as it was meant to be a place of information, free from the constant noise of the digital marketplace.